Constructors in Java

 111 Karan 111 Karan

-Ans:yes, that is current class instance (You cannot use return type yet it returns a value).
+Yes, it is the current class instance (You cannot use return type yet it returns a value).

-Yes, like object creation, starting a thread, calling method etc. You can perform any operation in the constructor as you perform in the method.
+Yes, like object creation, starting a thread, calling a method, etc. You can perform any operation in the constructor as you perform in the method.